 If you're tired of bloated antivirus packages installing pointless extras, you'll love the control you get with Avast products.
-Choose the Custom Installation option and you're able to browse 14 separate Avast modules and apps to decide what you want to install, and what you really don't.
+Choose the Custom Installation option and you're able to browse 13 separate Avast modules and apps to decide what you want to install, and what you really don't.
 Don't want the SafePrice browser extension (Avast's price comparison system), for instance?
 Clear the installer checkbox and it's gone.
-This is a helpful and user-focused approach which we'd love to see adopted by other antivirus packages.
+This is a helpful and user-focused approach which we'd love to see adopted by other vendors.

 Some antivirus installers demand that you remove competing products, but Avast offers a little more flexibility.
 If it detects another antivirus package on your PC it will install itself in Passive Mode, essentially turning off real-time protection but still allowing you to run scans and use other program features.
 This works well, in our experience, but if you're happy to risk antivirus conflicts, you can turn off Passive Mode and see if your antivirus apps will work together.

-Experts can also set up and schedule custom scans which carry out the precise actions the user defines.
+Experts can also set up and schedule multiple custom scan types which carry out the precise actions the user defines.
 You're able to choose the areas to scan and exclude, file types to check, archive formats to expand, actions to perform, and more.
 That's a big improvement on most antivirus packages, which often allow only a single custom scan and force you to manually decide its actions each time.

 You can schedule these tasks to run automatically, too, so you could perhaps set up a full check to run every day, with speedy and more basic scans running every few hours.
 Anyone who likes to fine-tune their security will appreciate the control on offer.

 Bonus features start with Avast's excellent Wi-Fi Inspector.
-This powerful tool starts by scanning your local network and reporting on any connected devices and their types, which is handy as a way to see who else might be using your Wi-Fi.
-Each device is checked for security issues such as weak passwords and poorly configured network settings, with Wi-Fi Inspector highlighting any issues and recommending what to do next.
+This powerful tool scans your local network and reports on any connected devices and their types, which is handy to see who else might be using your Wi-Fi.
+Each device is checked for security issues such as weak passwords and poorly configured network settings, with Wi-Fi Inspector highlighting any problems and recommending what to do next.

 Software Updater is a simple but effective module which scans commonly exploited software for missing updates, and offers to download and install them for you.
 Supported applications include Chrome, Firefox, Opera, Java, Flash, Adobe Reader and Adobe Air, and we found Software Updater was able to download and silently install any required updates with a click.

-If you have any problems with how Avast works, heading off to the Settings dialog reveals an extensive range of options and tweaks.
+If you have any other problems with how Avast Free Antivirus works, heading off to the Settings dialog reveals a wide range of options and tweaks.
 These include the ability to turn off irritating audio alerts; exclude specific files, folders and URLs from scanning; configure precisely how each scan type works (how sensitive it is, the resources to allocate, how to handle any threats), plus you can password-protect areas of Avast to prevent others tinkering with your settings.
 And if the program is seriously misbehaving, it’s possible to restore factory defaults to bring Avast back to a known working state.

 The huge popularity of Avast Free Antivirus means it's included by default in just about every testing lab report, which is very useful when you're trying to assess how accurate it might be.

-AV-Test's February 2018 Home User report shows Avast doing very well, blocking 100% of sample threats in both months and raising only one false alarm in more than 1,500,000 samples (the industry average is five.)
+AV-Test's December 2018 Home User report shows Avast doing very well, blocking 100% of sample threats in both months and raising only one false alarm in more than 1,500,000 samples (the industry average is five.)

 Each lab has its own testing procedure and there are always variations in results, but the broad picture is clear.
-Avast Free Antivirus may not quite match the market leaders, but it does deliver quality protection that effortlessly outperforms many commercial products.
+Avast Free Antivirus may not quite match the market leaders, but we think it delivers quality protection that effortlessly outperforms many commercial products.

 A powerful antivirus which offers solid all-round protection.
-Experienced users in particular will appreciate its lengthy feature list and the fine control they get over how the package works.
+Experienced users will appreciate its lengthy feature list and the fine control they get over how the package works.